AdobeDocs/indesign-api-docs/README.md

 InDesign API's support OAuth Server-to-Server authentication:

-1. You can use the token generate in the above step to call InDesign API's
+1. You can use the token generated in the above step to call InDesign API's

     Here’s a skeleton cURL request to accessing the APIs :
     ```curl